 Well, I was at Banksy’s controversial hotel in Bethlehem, and I liked it.

 The building is just a common Bethlehem building, on whose dull façade columns, balconies and overflowing pots have been stencilled.
 It overlooks the wall that separates the nation of Palestine from the state of Israel, at the corner of two shattered streets.

-Red curtains open onto the Piano Bar, which recalls a sophisticated English tea room, with Chesterfield couches, panelled ceilings, suffused lighting, floral wallpapers and precious china.
-As soon as your gaze has wandered around, though, you catch all the quirky, twisted, Banksy-style details.
+Red curtains open onto the Piano Bar, which recalls a sophisticated English tea room, with Chesterfield sofas, panelled ceilings, suffused lighting, floral wallpaper and precious china.
+As soon as your gaze has wandered, you catch all the quirky, twisted, Banksy-style details.

 First of all, the piano is playing classical music, although nobody is sitting at it.
-Above the piano, cupids fly seraphically, although they wear oxigen masks.
+Above the piano, cupids fly seraphically, although they wear oxygen masks.

 CCTV cameras are hung on the wall as if they were mounted deer heads, and a flammable material sign is ‘burning’ in the fireplace.

-All around the room there are ‘The Bust of the Rebel’, which already went viral on social media, two goldfish flirting from different bowls, the secret bookshelf door, and several paintings; my favourites are the one where children are swing riding around an army watchtower (revisiting a mural he painted in Gaza back in 2015), and the triptych with Banksy’s iconic rebel throwing the bunch of flowers that –here, at The Walled Off Hotel- is an actual bunch of real flowers strategically put in a vase in front of the rebel’s right hand.
+All around the room there are ‘The Bust of the Rebel’, which already went viral on social media, two goldfish flirting from different bowls, the secret bookshelf door, and several paintings.
+My favourites include one featuring children swing riding around an army watchtower, which revisites a mural he painted in Gaza back in 2015.
+Also the triptych with Banksy’s iconic rebel throwing the bunch of flowers that –here- is an actual bunch of flowers strategically put in a vase in front of the rebel’s right hand.

 My favourite installation is right next to the reception desk and it depicts a cat trying to seize a caged dove.
 I love the precarious balance of the cat, and the sharp way this supposedly dynamic scene is frozen.